Parents and Family

 College is a time when students transition from childhood to adulthood, and traveling abroad is an important step in gaining independence, developing a global perspective, and learning about themselves and their place in the world.
 Families play a vital role in supporting their student through the program preparation process and there are several ways that you can assist your student through this process.

-The importance of an international education cannot be understated.
+The importance of international education cannot be understated.
 Students who participate in study abroad programs gain exposure to foreign cultures in a way that cannot be accomplished in a classroom or on vacation.
 These acquired skills and new perspectives make students more competitive in future career searches.
 Students can improve foreign language skills, gain intercultural competency skills, and develop confidence and independence.
-Choosing a study abroad program that allows students to complete courses relevant to the student's major allows them to not only experience personal growth, but professional growth as well.
+Choosing a study abroad program that allows students to complete courses relevant to the student's major allows them to not only experience personal growth but professional growth as well.

 The Education Abroad Parent Spotlight is an exciting way for parents whose children have studied abroad to share their experiences.
 It provides a different perspective on the education abroad process and benefits.